 FIGURE 1: An example of a metadata definition.
-The metadata about the element referenced by "some_element_id" has been left out for now.
+The metadata about the element referenced by "some\element\id" has been left out for now.

 An <rdf:RDF> element typically contains one or more <rdf:Description> elements, each of which defines an rdf:about attribute.
-The value of the rdf:about attribute must be a valid Uniform Resource Identifier1 (URI).
+The value of the rdf:about attribute must be a valid Uniform Resource Identifier (URI).
 Metadata may be associated with the document it is defined in by assigning the about attribute an empty value ("").
-Metadata may be associated with an element in the current document by defining an attribute of type ID on that element and assigning the about attribute on the <rdf:Description> element a value equal to the value of that attribute preceded by a hash (#).
+Metadata may be associated with an element in the current document by defining an attribute of type ID on that element and assigning the about attribute on the <rdf:Description> element a value equal to the value of the ID attribute preceded by a hash (#).
 In CellML, the attribute referred to is the cmeta:id attribute on any element.

-RDF is processed as triplets.
-A resource is assigned a property of a certain value.
-For instance, in Figure 2, the resource, the element referenced by "Wilma_Flintstone", is assigned a property of <spouse> with a value of Fred Flintstone.
+RDF is processed as triples: a resource is assigned a property of a certain value.
+For instance, in Figure 2, the resource (the element referenced by "Wilma\Flintstone") is assigned a property of <spouse> with a value of Fred Flintstone.